 Physical custody refers to where the child physically resides.
 It can be held by one parent or both jointly, which may require the child to be transported between the two homes on a regular basis.
 This can affect which school district the child attends, as well as which parent can file a childcare dependency tax exemption pursuant to federal guidelines.

-If there is a primary physical custody designation, that means that the visitation rights of the other parent are less than what it would be if they held joint custody.
+If there is a primary physical custody designation, that means that the visitation rights of the other parent in Albany are less than what it would be if they held joint custody.
 The gap between the two could range from three days a week to just a few hours a week.